oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 The Majoric System is a spelling based mnemonic system for remembering number sequences, with phonetic groups and rules to minimise spelling issues.

-The Majoric system has a base alphabetical ordering and a vowel that starts a word encodes a digit.
+The Majoric system has a base alphabetical ordering.
+A vowel that starts a word encodes a digit.
 This expands on the Dominic system.

-In the Majoric system the letters of a word unambiguously encode numbers, unlike the Major system where different individuals can perceive different sounds and numbers.
+In the Majoric system the letters of a word unambiguously encode numbers, unlike the Major system where every person can perceive different sounds and numbers.

 There is a Person-Action-Object (PAO) example at the end of this post and links, so you can choose your own person as well as action and object words.